 But back to the present.

 Another rapper, Mistah F.A.B., has also made a Joseph Kony song (“Kony Freestyle”).
-He has better beats than Soulja, and at least his rhymes go with the music, but he can’t help combining a valid critique with conspiracy theories (“it’s all a Government ploy to get oil out of Uganda”) and epithets.
+He has better beats than Soulja, and at least his rhymes go with the music, and he combines it with some geopolitics (“it’s all a Government ploy to get oil out of Uganda”) and, sadly, some epithets.